 Allow me therefore to present the updates on DENR’s effort in rehabilitating the island of Boracay that includes the following:

 - The monitoring of the progress of the road widening being undertaken by DPWH,

 - The monitoring of the removal of structures within the 25+5-meter “No Build Zone”,

 - The monitoring of the removal of illegal occupants and structures in Wetland No.6, and

 - The issuance of Cease and Desist Order (CDO) to ongoing construction as per Section 3 of Executive Order No.53.

 The commitment of the Boracay Island Water Company or BIWC is to divert the drainage outfall before it goes into the sea and to conduct clean-up of identified areas of the drainage system.
 As Per May 2, 2018 report, updates include the rechanneling of the black pipeline to the BIWC Balabag sewerage treatment plant for treatment.

 As for the blue pipeline wastewater discharge, this will be diverted to the TIEZA pumping station, which will be rechanneled to the BIWC Balabag and Manoc-Manoc sewerage treatment plant where it will be treated before its discharge into the sea.

-On the other hand, the commitment of the Boracay Tubi System incorporated in the treatment of drainage outfalls as well as rehabilitation of Wetland No.6.
+On the other hand, the commitment of the Boracay Tubi System was incorporated in the treatment of drainage outfalls as well as the rehabilitation of Wetland No.6.